LinioPay/idle/README.md

 ]);
 ```

-Processing and retrieving job details is the same as for `SimpleJob` or any other Job type:
+Processing and retrieving job details is the same for all jobs:

 ```php
 $job->process();